RowiDont/canvas-force-2016/readme.md

 Great question!
 At its core, this game runs on javascript.
 All the amazing 21st century animations are happening in Canvas, an API introduced to the scene in 2004.
 Canvas is really all about its name.
 Every frame the user sees on the page is an actual image drawn by the Canvas API.

+The leaderboard on the game-over screen runs through a small node.js API server I built, hosted on OpenShift.

 #### Future goals

-- Add ancient ruins that the player must dodge.
+* [ ] Add ancient ruins that the player must dodge.
-- Increase difficulty as the score increases (more enemies!)
+* [ ] Increase difficulty as the score increases (more enemies!)
-- Add a splash screen BEFORE the game starts.
+* [x] Add a splash screen BEFORE the game starts.
+* [x] Add a leaderboard